 It is June 12.
 The programs combine on August 4.
 Marriott and Starwood still have many unanswered questions about how the new program will work.
-They say changes and explanations can be made at any time before August 4.
+They say changes and explanations can be made at any time before the programs actually combine.
 Who the hell knows what the program will look like then.
 These are my thoughts.

 Three years ago I reported my joy with achieving Lifetime Platinum status with the Starwood Preferred Guest (SPG) program.

 As a new Lifetime Platinum, I became automatically entitled to entry-level platinum benefits in the SPG program for life (including suite upgrades based on availability, lounge access, and free breakfasts) without having to qualify for platinum status on an annual basis.
 Platinum had four levels, 25 stay Platinum, SPG 50, SPG 75 and Ambassador (SPG 100).

 In late 2015, Marriott and Starwood announced a deal whereby Marriott would acquire Starwood and merge the Marriott and Starwood frequent guest programs.
 One of the most important questions for me was how would the acquisition and program consolidation affect SPG lifetime status?